 You may get help with all or part of your rent.
 There’s no set amount of Housing Benefit and what you get will depend on whether you rent privately or from a council.

 - your household income - including benefits, pensions and savings (over £6,000)

-- your circumstances - eg age of people in the house, if someone has a disability
+- your circumstances, for example the age of people in the house or if someone has a disability

 Your Housing Benefit could be reduced if you live in council or social housing and have a spare bedroom.
 The reduction is:

 - 14% of the ‘eligible rent’ for 1 spare bedroom

 - 25% of the ‘eligible rent’ for 2 or more spare bedrooms

 Your eligible rent is £100 per week, but you have 1 spare bedroom.
 That means your eligible rent is reduced by 14%, to £86 per week.
 Your Housing Benefit will be calculated using that figure.